orb-lang/espalier/doc/md/espalier/grammar.md

 #### _fromString(g_str), _toFunction(maybe_grammar)

-Currently this is expecting pure Lua code; the structure of the module is such that we can't call the PEG gramamr from ``grammar.orb`` due to the circular dependency thereby created.
+Currently this is expecting pure Lua code; the structure of the module is such that we can't call the PEG grammar from ``grammar.orb`` due to the circular dependency thereby created.